 I had always wanted to return to school.
-When I earned my first degree three decades ago, I was one of the youngest in my class.
+When I earned my first degree, I was one of the youngest in my class.
 I had lofty dreams.
 The world seemed right ahead.
 However, in my culture like many others, most women are nurtured to aspire to marriage and housekeeping, and I was no exception.
 My quest for further education became the sacrifice I painfully paid, having tried twice to get a second degree in vain.
 Nevertheless, the sweet ending is that I eventually found solace in technology.

 Basically, I describe myself as being of the paper and analog era.
 Don’t mind the fact that I once worked as a broadcaster before delving into Public Relations and University Administration.
 But then, none of these careers was within the blue-chip companies with high-tech facilities that many dream of.
 Hence, I did not get exposed to the internet as early as I would have desired.
 Moreover, in an emerging economy, I had to wait for mobile phones, computers, and the internet to get to the reach of the average individual.
 Additionally, I had lots to joggle domestically.
 I struggled to find who would teach me how to access the internet or explore the use of a computer.
 Unfortunately, hoarding knowledge about this new internet world seemed to be the in-thing then, because of the competitive spirit that pervaded my society.

 I recall one of the many experiences I had.
-As the Head of Public Relations of a higher educational institution in my country, I produced a lot of content that needed to be word-processed before circulation.
+As the Head of Public Relations of a higher educational institution my country, I produced a lot of content that needed to be word-processed before circulation.
 I had a secretary whose job it was to do the typing, but sometimes, I got on the computer myself, which was unusual then.
 Once in a while, we ran into technical hitches as whatever was being typed would keep deleting while typing.
-My secretary always had to call on a colleague from another office to help out.
-Do you know that this colleague of hers held on to that simple knowledge and did not share it?
+My secretary always had to call on a colleague from another office to help her.
+Unfortunately, this colleague of hers held on to that simple knowledge and did not share it.
 One day, the technological hitch happened again.
 This time, my secretary was away.
 So, I had to invite her colleague to help me out.
 When she came on the desktop, I watched to see what she usually did to solve the issue.
 Would you believe that this woman used her palm and the rest of her body to block my view of the keyboard, as if she were using an Automated Teller Machine (ATM) for me not to see what she did?
 When I shared this experience with a companion, he retorted that the knowledge was ‘bought’ and needed to be guarded jealously.
-This friend just confirmed the systemic knowledge-hoarding attitude that was rife in my community then.
+This friend just confirmed the systemic knowledge-hoarding that pervaded my community then.
 You can imagine my excitement much later when I accidentally got to know about the sticky keys and their functions on a keyboard myself.

 Sadly, the challenge remains for many women, especially from emerging economies.
 Access to technological education is limited and motivation is low, due to cultural barriers.
 More women are even at a disadvantage now that the COVID-19 pandemic has forced the use of technological tools on the world in a new normal.
 Even for those with technological knowledge, bandwidth limitations, cost of data, and little or no electricity supply remain a challenge.
 However, solving these problems begin with ourselves.
 After all, what does it cost us to share whatever we know or have learnt with others?